upcschool-ai/aidl-2021-winter-online-project/session-1/README.md

 ```

 ### Debugging with VSCode
+#### Interpreter
 If you are using VSCode, install the Python extension.
+Then, set up the interpreter to the new virtualenv you just created (`aidl-session1`) by following [these](https://code.visualstudio.com/docs/python/environments#:~:text=To%20do%20so%2C%20open%20the,Settings%2C%20with%20the%20appropriate%20interpreter) instructions.
+You can find out the path of your interpreter by running `which python` (Unix) or `where python` (Windows) after activating it.
+#### Run configuration
-Then, this run configuration will work for you:
+Finally, this run configuration will work for you:
 ```
 {
     "version": "0.2.0",